amirghaffari/many-to-many-relationship-slick/README.md

 - Containerless (no need to servers such as Tomcat, GlassFish, or WebLogic) and easy to compile, run, and deploy
 - Automatic reloading of code changes

+Stateless server applications scale better because no state needs to be maintained between requests, and resources can be released quickly.
+Also, instead of one application server, there can be multiple stateless application servers, and the user requests could go to different servers.
+This also improves reliability because if a server fails, the other application servers can handle the requests.

 This example illustrates how to implement a many-to-many relationship with [Slick](https://www.playframework.com/documentation/2.6.x/PlaySlick) in [Play Framework](https://www.playframework.com).

 This implements a library search engine by employing Bootstrap, Play Framework, and Slick.
 The following data model is developed in the H2 Database Engine using [evolution scripts](https://www.playframework.com/documentation/2.6.x/Evolutions).